 Research suggests that continuing difficulties – long-term unemployment, living in an abusive or uncaring relationship, long-term isolation or loneliness, prolonged exposure to stress at work – are more likely to cause depression than recent life stresses.
-However, recent events (such as losing a job) or a combination of events can ‘trigger' depression in people who are already at risk because of past bad experiences or personal factors.
+However, recent events (such as losing your job) or a combination of events can ‘trigger' depression if you’re already at risk because of past bad experiences or personal factors.

 - Family history – Depression can run in families and some people will be at an increased genetic risk.
-However, this doesn't mean that a person will automatically experience depression if a parent or close relative has had the illness.
+However, having a parent or close relative with depression doesn’t mean you’ll automatically have the same experience.
 Life circumstances and other personal factors are still likely to have an important influence.

 - Drug and alcohol use – Drug and alcohol use can both lead to and result from depression.
 Many people with depression also have drug and alcohol problems.
 Over 500,000 Australians will experience depression and a substance use disorder at the same time, at some point in their lives.